 It’s a common practice for a website to contain banners and other various graphics with embedded text in them.
-However, the text needs to be editable in order to be processed and translated by any translation software or CAT tool.
-A good practice is to create separate files for text that is contained inside an image file.
+This can lead to a lot of translation mistakes.
+The text needs to be editable in order to be processed and translated by any translation software or CAT tool.
+A good practice is to create separate files for a text that is contained inside an image file.
 These images will need to be recreated again using the translated text after the translation process is done.
 You can avoid DTP costs by doing this yourself.

 #3.
 Always Use UTF-8 Encoding

+Use the right encoding to avoid translation mistakes.
 Using the wrong encoding can break the translation or make the file unreadable in the CAT tool.
-In most cases, UTF-8 will be the best choice for localization of your software.
+In most cases, UTF-8 will be the best choice for the localization of your software.
 It supports most languages (61 to be precise) and 90.3% of all websites are encoded in UTF-8, too.